-Those in attendance at the review panel hearing should include the complainant(s), respondent(s), their navigator or advisor, and witnesses (while giving testimony), the presiding University Official and Board (when assigned).
+Those in attendance at the Review Panel may include the Complainant(s), Respondent(s), their navigator or advisor, and witnesses (while giving testimony), the presiding University Official and Review Panel Members.
 The presiding University Official shall determine whether additional persons may be present.
 Hearings shall be closed to members of the campus community and to the public.